jergason/unrequired-love/README.md

 # ur - unrequired love

 ur finds problems with node dependencies.
-It can find depenedencies in your package.json that you never `require`, or find depdendencies you `require` that you didn't put in your package.json.
+It can find dependencies in your package.json that you never `require`, or find dependencies you `require` that you didn't put in your package.json.
 It ignores relative requires and node built-ins, and uses [detective](https://github.com/substack/node-detective) to be smart about finding all requires.

 ## Installation